Ahmedhsultan/CustomizedListOfArrays/README.md

 # Project README

-## List vs. ListOfArrays Performance Test
+## LinkedList vs. ListOfArrays Performance Test

 This project compares the performance of two data structures, `LinkedList` and `ListOfArrays`, in fetching an item at a specific index.
 The goal is to analyze the efficiency of these data structures when dealing with a large number of elements.